deboparker/Data_Science_Professional_IBM_Portfolio/03-Data-Science-Methodology/Credit_Card_Fraud_page.md

 ---

+> **Overview**
+> This dataset contains 1,372 rows and 2 numeric columns, V1 and V2, drawn from the Banknote Authentication dataset.
+The goal of this analysis is to determine whether the dataset is structurally suited for K-Means clustering, and what preprocessing steps it requires.
-> **Key Finding**
+>
-> The dataset is suitable for K-Means after standardization.
-Two natural clusters were confirmed both visually and with the elbow method.

 ## Analysis Question
 Is this dataset structurally suited to K-Means clustering, and what preprocessing does it require?

 ## Methodology
+This dataset was provided in the Coursera module titled "Week 4 Code Resource – the Dataset for our Project".
+The code was ran in jupyterlabs where libraries pandas, matplotlib, and sklearn were used.
+A tree diagram contained the criteria for determining if a K-means was possible.

-Five criteria were checked in sequence, using descriptive statistics, visualization, and the elbow method.
-The criteria used to determine suitability for K-Means clustering were the following:
+The following Five criteria were to determine suitability for K-Means clustering:

 - **Numeric variables** — K-Means only works on numbers (distance-based).
 Categorical variables need encoding or don't belong.
 V1 and V2 are both numeric.
 - **Similar scales** — if one variable ranges 0-1000 and another ranges 0-1, K-Means will basically ignore the smaller one.
 Checked from the `describe()` output, comparing min/max and std of V1 vs V2.